-- Encephalopathy and delirium commonly have infectious or metabolic etiologies

-- May also be drug-induced (focus of this SMQ).
-In the case of metabolic disorders, it is possible that drug plays a contributory or causative role for underlying metabolic abnormality.

-- Encephalopathy and delirium may be reported synonymously; however delirium may be narrower in scope

-- Encephalopathy

-- Defined as any degenerative or diffuse disease of the brain that alters brain structure or function

-- Many sub-forms including:

-- Biliary

-- o Demyelinating

-- o Wernicke's

-- Secondary to infections (e.g. HIV, cytomegalovirus)

-- Secondary to drug-induced metabolic disorders such as hepatic encephalopathy, hyperammonemia, hypoglycemia, hyponatremia, uremia.

-- Leukoencephalopathy (encephalopathy with white matter lesions) may be secondary to drug-induced hypertension

-- Hallmark is altered mental state

-- Other symptoms include lethargy, fluctuation of level of consciousness, nystagmus, tremor, dementia, seizures, myoclonus, muscle weakness

-- Cerebral edema is common

-- Delirium (Acute confusional state)

-- Delirium is a clinical state characterized by fluctuating disturbances in cognition, mood, attention, arousal, and self-awareness

-- May be due to primary brain diseases or secondary to other diseases.

-Causes include:

-- Metabolic

-- Toxic (drugs)

-- Structural (vascular occlusion and cerebral infarction)

-- Intracerebral hemorrhage
+- Encephalopathy and delirium commonly have infectious or metabolic etiologies - May also be drug-induced (focus of this SMQ).
+In the case of metabolic disorders, it is possible that drug plays a contributory or causative role for underlying metabolic abnormality. - Encephalopathy and delirium may be reported synonymously; however delirium may be narrower in scope - Encephalopathy - Defined as any degenerative or diffuse disease of the brain that alters brain structure or function - Many sub-forms including: - o Biliary - Demyelinating - o Wernicke's - Secondary to infections (e.g. HIV, cytomegalovirus) - Secondary to drug-induced metabolic disorders such as hepatic encephalopathy, hyperammonemia, hypoglycemia, hyponatremia, uremia. - Leukoencephalopathy (encephalopathy with white matter lesions) may be secondary to drug-induced hypertension - Hallmark is altered mental state - Other symptoms include lethargy, fluctuation of level of consciousness, nystagmus, tremor, dementia, seizures, myoclonus, muscle weakness - Cerebral edema is common - Delirium (Acute confusional state) - Delirium is a clinical state characterized by fluctuating disturbances in cognition, mood, attention, arousal, and self-awareness - May be due to primary brain diseases or secondary to other diseases.
+Causes include: - o Metabolic - Toxic (drugs) - Structural (vascular occlusion and cerebral infarction) - o Intracerebral hemorrhage

 - Primary or metastatic brain tumors

-- o Infections
+- Infections

 - Signs and symptoms include: clouding of consciousness with disorientation, changes in personality and mood, delusions, hallucinations (commonly visual), paranoia, withdrawal, agitation, disordered speech

-- Terms relating to irritability, confusion, drowsiness, stupor, coma, seizures, altered consciousness and personality changes (in the broad search as they are expected to possibly cause noise) - PTs containing the terms "encephalopathy" or "delirium" (e.g. PT Hepatic encephalopathy, PT Hypertensive encephalopathy, PT Hypoglycaemic encephalopathy, PT Delirium febrile, and PT Uraemic encephalopathy) - PT Psychiatric symptom (testing showed that in some cultures it is used to code delirium) - PTs containing "neonatal" (a possible drug-induced cause cannot be excluded, e.g., PT Encephalopathy neonatal) - PT Reye's syndrome (involves brain damage and subsequent encephalopathy) - LLT Bilirubin encephalopathy, mapping to PT Kernicterus (has been reported in association with certain drugs taken in pregnancy e.g., trimethoprim/sulfamethoxazole) - PT Subacute myelo-opticoneuropathy is a clinical syndrome reported from Japan; hydroxyquinolones have been implicated as an etiologic factor - Investigation terms with a qualifier (e.g. PT Electroencephalogram abnormal) - Seizure terms except those with known etiology (such as PT Hypoglycaemic seizure, see exclusion criteria) - Coma and unconsciousness concepts except those with known etiology (such as PT Coma acidotic, see Exclusion criteria)

-- PTs indicating an infectious origin (e.g., PT Creutzfeldt-Jakob disease, and PT Progressive multifocal leukoencephalopathy) - PT Lupus encephalitis which contains LLT SLE encephalopathy (unlikely drug related) - PTs indicating a congenital/inherited disorder such as PT Opsoclonus myoclonus (contains LLT Myoclonic encephalopathy of infants), and PT

-- MELAS Syndrome (which is mitochondrial encephalopathy, lactic acidosis, and stroke) - PT Mitochondrial encephalomyopathy and related diseases classified as mitochondrial myopathies/encephalopathies - PT Wernicke's encephalopathy (results from a deficiency in vitamin B-1, often due to alcoholism) - Nonspecific PTs relating to malaise, fever, headache, nausea, vomiting, dehydration, sleep abnormalities, mood/anxiety (with the exception of PT Mood altered), affect, vascular collapse and shock - PT Echoencephalogram abnormal (not typically used to diagnose encephalopathy or delirium) - LLT Post-traumatic encephalopathy, mapping to PT Post concussion syndrome (as it is an inter-current event) - PT Encephalotomy (does not pertain to encephalopathy or delirium) - PTs referring to possible causes of encephalopathy (such as hyperammonemia, hypoglycemia, hyponatremia, uremia, hypertension, etc) were excluded - PT Hypoglycaemic seizure (having a stated etiology of hypoglycemia, whereas other types of seizures were included) - Investigation terms without a qualifier (e.g., PT Electroencephalogram) - Terms containing the word "normal" (e.g., PT Electroencephalogram normal) - Coma and unconsciousness concepts having a stated etiology (such as PT Coma acidotic, PT Hyperglycaemic unconsciousness)
+- Included: - Terms relating to irritability, confusion, drowsiness, stupor, coma, seizures, altered consciousness and personality changes (in the broad search as they are expected to possibly cause noise) - PTs containing the terms "encephalopathy" or "delirium" - PT Psychiatric symptom (testing showed that in some cultures it is used to code delirium) - PTs containing "neonatal" (a possible drug-induced cause cannot be excluded) - PT Subacute myelo-opticoneuropathy is a clinical syndrome reported from Japan; hydroxyquinolones have been implicated as an etiologic factor - Investigation terms with a qualifier - Seizure terms except those with known etiology - Coma and unconsciousness concepts except those with known etiology see Exclusion criteria) - Excluded: - PTs indicating an infectious origin - PT Lupus encephalitis which contains LLT SLE encephalopathy (unlikely drug related) - PTs indicating a congenital/inherited/genetic disorder - Nonspecific PTs relating to malaise, fever, headache, nausea, vomiting, dehydration, sleep abnormalities, mood/anxiety(with the exception of PT Mood altered), affect, vascular collapse and shock - PTs referring to possible causes of encephalopathy (such as hyperammonemia, hypoglycemia, hyponatremia, uremia, hypertension, etc) were excluded - PT Hypoglycaemic seizure - Investigation terms without a qualifier - Terms containing the word "normal"

+- Coma and unconsciousness concepts having a stated etiology